 If you are uncertain of your hotel’s bottled water policies, call the front desk for clarification.
 If the bottles of water are “included” in your room rate, you can take them with you when you depart.
 If you want more complimentary bottles of water, check with the front desk; do not take them from housekeeping carts.

-Hand-sanitizing stations are now commonplace in hotels around the world as properties continue to make sanitizing a priority post-Covid.
+Hand-sanitizing stations are now commonplace in hotels around the world as properties continue to prioritize cleanliness and guest health.
 To promote this practice, some hotels leave sample-size hand sanitizers for guests to use both inside and outside the hotel.
 If you are unsure about the hotel’s policy, inquire about it at the front desk.
 If these travel-size products are stocked in your room, it’s more likely than not that they are a gift from the hotel.